NREL/tyche/docs/cheat-sheet.rst

 Including the Offset value in the *parameters* dataset creates a user reference that makes it easier to access parameter values when defining the technology model.

+**Minimum mandatory data**
+If there are no parameters required or present in the model, the parameters.csv file cannot be blank.
+Atleast one row for each scenario and technology combination is required.
+If there are no parameters, enter None in parameter and 0 for all other columns.

 Technology model (Python file)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~